bramley/phplist-plugin-segment/README.md

 The plugin calculates the number of subscribers using the lists chosen on the Lists tab.
 It selects only those subscribers who belong to the lists and who meet all of the conditions.
 It also excludes unconfirmed or blacklisted subscribers and any subscribers who have already received the campaign.

+####Entering the target value####
+*textline, textarea, hidden attributes*

+The target value is entered directly in the text field.

+*select, radio button attributes*

+The target value is selected from the drop-down list.

+*date attributes*

+The target date is selected using the date-picker control.

+*checkboxgroup attributes*

+The target values are selected from the multi-select list box.

+####Evaluating conditions####

+For most operators the user attribute value is compared directly with the target value or a constant.
+These include "is", "is not", "is blank", "is not blank".

+*Date fields*

+The "is before" and "is after" operators compare the date part of the Entered date with the target date, and test for being less than and greater than respectively.

+So if you want to match subscribers who have subscribed since, and including, 1 January 2014 then the target date will need to be
+31 December 2013 in order to include 1 January.

+*email address*

+The "matches" and "does not match" operators use the mysql LIKE operator.
+This means that you need to include % characters (sql wildcard characters) as necessary.
+As an example, to match email addresses on the gmail domain the target value should be "%gmail.com"

+*checkbox group attribute*

+The operator 'one of' tests whether the attribute value checkbox group has at least one of the target values.

+The operator 'all of' tests whether the attribute value checkbox group has all of the target values.

+The operator 'none of' tests whether all of the target values are not set in the attribute value.

 ####Empty or missing attribute values####

 The way that the plugin handles empty or missing attribute values varies slightly for each type of attribute and its operators.